R2Northstar/NorthstarWiki/docs/installing-northstar/basic-setup.md

 # Basic Setup

+{% hint style="warning" %}
+The GitBook based NorthstarWiki has been replaced in favour of the [NorthstarDocs](https://docs.northstar.tf/) where this wiki has been integrated.

+Check it out here: [https://docs.northstar.tf/Wiki/](https://docs.northstar.tf/Wiki/)

+The same page on the new wiki should be located here: https://docs.northstar.tf/Wiki/installing-northstar/basic-setup

+{% endhint %}

 ## Installing Northstar using an installer (recommended):

 Head over to the installer page and pick one of the existing installers.
 All of these take care of both installing and updating Northstar.